andrevidela/Research-report/Thesis/index.md

 A small detail to notice here is that the function is non-linear, indeed using the signature `mapList : (1 _ : List Int) -> List Int` will not compile because `n + 1` does not consume `n` linearly.

-In a similar fashion as the fibonacci benchmark, we are not removing running time, but uncertainty from having the garbage collector running.
+In a similar fashion as the Fibonacci benchmark, we are not removing running time, but uncertainty from having the garbage collector running.
 This means the second implementation should have a smaller standard deviation than the first one.

 ### A SAT solver

-Sat solvers themselves aren't necessarily considered "real-world" programs in the same sense that compilers or servers are.
+SAT solvers themselves aren't necessarily considered "real-world" programs in the same sense that compilers or servers are.
 However, they have two benefits:

 - You can make them arbitrarily slow to make the performance improvement very obvious by increasing the size of the problem to solve.
-- They still represent a real-life case study where a program need to be fast and where traditional functional programming has fallen short compared to imperative programs.
+- They still represent a real-life case study where a program needs to be fast and where traditional functional programming has fallen short compared to imperative programs.

 In this case, we are interested in solving the core loop of the state monad that threads through the entire program: